Phase portraits of random planar homogeneous vector fields: Introduction and main results

 which, as we will see in item $(c)$ of Theorem~\ref{te:tot}, correspond to the expected number of invariant straight lines for vector field~\eqref{e:rhvf} through the origin, for $n=2$ and $n=3,$ respectively.
 These values are obtained by using the powerful tools introduced in the nice paper of Edelman and~Kostlan~\cite{EK}.

-\begin{teo} Consider quadratic random vector fields $F_2$ of the form~\eqref{e:rhvf}.
+\begin{teo} Consider the quadratic random vector fields $F_2$ of the form~\eqref{e:rhvf}.
 Their phase portraits with positive probability are the five ones shown in Figure~\ref{f:dibuix2}.
-They are completely determined by the couple $(i,l)=$(index, number of invariant lines).
+They are completely determined by the couple $(i,l)=$(index, number of invariant lines) at the origin.
 Moreover, their corresponding probabilities, in addition to $\sum_{j=1}^5 P(Q_j)=1,$ satisfy

 and they are estimated in Table~\ref{t:taula2}. \end{teo}